How I Started Homeschooling

 Reflect on your teaching style and what feels natural for you.
 What feels natural to me is letting my student productively struggle through the task and I'm there to offer support or answers to their questions.
 I personally believe that breathing down their neck stresses us all out.

 Choosing a homeschool style was a big moment for me.
 I didn’t even know homeschool styles existed at first.
 I ended up choosing Eclectic because it gave me freedom to mix what worked and ignore what didn’t.
 I could easily plug in what I like in my ORBIT framework.
+I used what I did in the classroom for 15 years and turned into a framework that I use to blend seamlessly into my everday while homeschooling my five kids that are all standing on different developmental planets.

 📚 3.
 Plan Your Learning Without Overwhelm

 Choosing curriculum used to stress me out.
 I thought I had to pick the “perfect” one.
 But the truth is, there is no perfect curriculum.
 There is only what works for your child right now.
 Plus, I change curriculum like I change underwear so I use my new framework that doesn't tie me down to ONE single curriculum!
+I compile a list of free resources that I use to plug in what I need to enhance my childrens' learning.
+I'm constantly updating it with new things that I find.

 Here’s how I learned to plan without losing my mind:

-Choose a curriculum or blend your own (ORBIT all‑in‑one coming soon!).
+Choose a curriculum or blend your own

 Plan your first 4–6 weeks with flexibility and low pressure.